-Purchasing sustainable products and services can have great power in reducing your business’s environmental impact and influencing upstream and downstream impacts as well.
+Purchasing sustainable products and services can have great power in reducing your business’s environmental impact and influencing upstream and downstream impacts.
 The following is meant to guide and give examples for improving your own practices by setting goals, creating policy and developing specific criteria for a set list of products.

 Evaluate the products and services your business uses, and prioritize areas to make improvements